u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 ## "Science" Today

 Scholarly societies began as communities of scientists who found each other, shared their findings, and built on their collective understanding of the world.
-Though early on, scientists would use cyphers to encode their findings, journals were eventually formed to streamline the dissemination of scientific knowledge.
+Though early on, scientists would use anagrams when sharing their findings, journals were eventually formed to streamline the dissemination of scientific knowledge.

 As new technologies emerged (the glorious internet), publishers needed to find ways to maintain their relevance - they are, after all, businesses, with a mandate to not just exist, but grow.